Apple NFC Feature Is Getting BetterLouie Manalo

-If there are multiple records in the tag, Apple will only use the first one.
-The record must also contain a universal link or is a supported scheme as shown above.
+If there are multiple records in the tag, Apple only reads the first one.
+The record must contain a universal link or is a supported scheme as shown above.
 What this means for businesses thinking about using NFC is that it can service both Apple and Android users.
 The downside is providing only one type of information.

 So how are you able to take advantage of this?
 Put the most important record first and all others behind.
 This means you can provide more records for Android users while keeping Apple users engaged.

 The increasing support of NFC by Apple is welcoming.
 Maybe future iOS updates will make it easier for an iPhone to interact with NFC tags.